Not all works or new uses need planning permission. The information in this page will help you decide.

 For written confirmation as to whether you would need planning permission it is recommended that you submit an application for a Lawful Development Certificate (LDC).

-This will provide a formal determination that your proposed development is lawful (does not require planning permission), something which may come in useful if you intend to sell your property in the future.
+If granted, this will provide a formal determination that your proposed development is lawful (does not require planning permission), something which may come in useful if you intend to sell your property in the future.

 Because this is a statutory process, it is likely to take up to 8 weeks.